 President and COO, New Line Cinema

 Emmerich joined the company in 1992 as a dual development and music executive.
-In his position as president of music, he oversaw the development of numerous platinum- and gold-selling soundtracks for such films as Seven, the first two Austin Powers films, Elf and many more.
+In his position as President of Music, he oversaw the development of numerous platinum- and gold-selling soundtracks for such films as Seven, the first two Austin Powers films, Elf and many more.
 Prior to his posts at New Line, Emmerich was an A&R representative at Atlantic Records from 1987 to 1992.

-He attended The Calhoun School and Wesleyan University, from which he graduated Phi Beta Kappa in 1985 with honors in English and concentrations in classics and film.
+Emmerich attended The Calhoun School and Wesleyan University, graduating Phi Beta Kappa in 1985, with honors in English and concentrations in Classics and Film.